teeeven/teeeven/README.md

 # Hi there, I’m Steven 👋

-I’m a Data Analyst based in the Arts District of Los Angeles, working in higher education at an architecture school.
-My GitHub is a living archive of data systems built with intention—shaped by real institutional needs and guided by principles I hold close.
+I’m a Data Analyst based in the Arts District of Los Angeles.
+My GitHub is a living archive of data systems and self-initiated projects which explore ideas of what I think should exist.
+All of these projects are guided by principles I hold close, this is very important to me as I find this helps me develop my own style for creating and problem solving.
+Thanks for stopping by -- I'll do my best to update and throw new things that I build as they arrive.

 ## 🪵 Design Philosophy

-My approach to data engineering draws from architectural craft: slow-built, purposeful, and designed to endure.
+My approach to data and design draws from architectural craft: I aim for slow-built, scalable, purposeful, thoughtful design.
 I follow five guiding principles:

 1. **ATOMICITY** – Each piece should do one thing well
 2. **IDEMPOTENCY** – Repeated actions should yield consistent, stable results